 The fatigue itself is like a perpetual state of heaviness, not just like you haven’t slept enough, but like your limbs are actually weighted down.
-I find myself planning from the start of the day ‘if I do this, I won’t be able to do this’, like there’s limited fuel in the bank.
+I find myself planning from the start of the day ‘if I do this, I won’t be able to do this’ like there’s limited fuel in the tank.
 I no longer park in the cheap car park and walk to the shops.
 I park as close to the shops as possible.
-On a bad day I can sort the washing, but I’ll need to sit down to recover afterwards.
+On a bad day, I can sort the washing, but I’ll need to sit down to recover afterward.
 I can’t stand through a rehearsal anymore, and I may need to sit and recover before I have the energy to travel home.
 Last Autumn I loved walking around the lake in the park.
 Sometimes now I cannot even walk to the end of my road.

 ‘What I wanted to do?’

-In my research I came across a Facebook group called ‘Nancy’s Nook Endometriosis Education’.
+In my research, I came across a Facebook group called ‘Nancy’s Nook Endometriosis Education’.

-I learnt two important things here.
+I learned two important things here.
 One, that there are only seven experts in the UK successfully treating Endometriosis.
 Secondly, that the drugs I was being offered on the NHS can have horrific side effects.

 I made an appointment to see a specialist in Manchester (for those who justifiably lose track of where we live, its presently Leeds) and have since had exploratory surgery.

-The results read pretty miserably, and when my surgeon came to see me afterwards, he said I needed major surgery to separate my various organs from each other (my left fallopian tube and ovary have completely disappeared), mending of the bowel, AND I needed to take the nasty drugs… Gutted!
+The results read pretty miserably, and when my surgeon came to see me afterward, he said I needed major surgery to separate my various organs from each other (my left fallopian tube and ovary have completely disappeared), mending of the bowel, AND I needed to take the nasty drugs… Gutted!
 He laughed when I said this was bad news… ‘9 out of 10 women are fine on them, they just don’t go on the internet to tell you about it.’

 I consider myself pretty lucky most days.
 Ok, so I can’t say that without remembering that Endometriosis left me infertile, but a whole lot of people suffer a lot more than me.

 I can get out of bed most days (Matt brings me tea every morning, that’s a side effect I can definitely live with!).
 I can still function most days.
 I have a beautiful son.
 Yes, life is slower than it used to be.
 But now I understand why, it’s so much easier.
-And, although there’s no guarantees the Endo won’t eventually come back, I presently see a light at the end of the tunnel.
+And, although there are no guarantees the Endo won’t eventually come back, I presently see a light at the end of the tunnel.

 In the meantime, I’m off to New York now to Get a Life.
 Watch this space…